Robert Menasse: Novels

 In his novel Die Vertreibung aus der Hölle (2001; Engl.
 Expulsion from Hell) Menasse casts doubt on the objectivity of history, coupled with the personal history of the author and his Jewish roots.
 As a spin-off of his researches on the character and real person Menasseh Ben Israel for his novel Die Vertreibung aus der Hölle translated in ten languages, Menasse formulated the hypothesis of Abaelard‘s influence on Menasseh Ben Israel and Spinoza, published among others in his essay Enlightenment as Harmonious Strategy.
 In 2007 he published Don Juan de la Mancha, where he tells of more or less fictitious events from the (love) life of the newspaper editor Nathan – a mixture of listlessness, drive, lust and the search for the fulfilment of love.
 As a character, Nathan stands for the generation that was socialised in the 1970s with the claim for the “sexual revolution".

 In 2017 Menasse published his analytical novel Die Hauptstadt (The Capital), which has been described as the first novel about Brussels as the European Union's capital, and which received the German Book Prize.
 The story is focused on officials from the Department of Culture, who are expected to add polish to the image of the EU Commission on its birthday.
+The main character in this novel, Pote, explores his family's history.
 This is to be accomplished with a "Big Jubilee Project" event with concentration camp survivors in Auschwitz.
 The life stories of characters lead the reader into six EU countries.
 The stage director Tom Kühnel and the dramaturg Ralf Fiedler translated the novel into a theatrical version with about twenty characters played by seven actors, which was premiered in January 2018 at the Theater am Neumarkt in Zürich.
 The English translation, The Capital by Jamie Bulloch, was published by MacLehose Press in February 2019.